wikimedia/jsonschema-tools/README.md

 ```

 # git pre-commit hook
-`jsonschema-tools install-git-hook` will install a git pre-commit hook that will materialize modified files found during a git commit.
+`jsonschema-tools install-git-hook` will install a git pre-commit hook that will
+materialize modified current files found during a git commit.

 Install jsonschema-tools as a depenendency in your schema repository (or
 globally somewhere), then run `jsonschema-tools install-git-hook` from